Lawmakers, 4H families calling on governor to drop state fair vaccine mandate for kids

 While the 11-year-old will be able to compete, some of her older friends might not.
 “It is going to be a big game-changer,” Woods said.

-That is because the governor announced Tuesday a vaccine mandate for everyone going to the fair.
+That is because Gov. Michelle Lujan Grisham announced Tuesday a vaccine mandate for everyone going to the fair.
 Children under 12 are exempt because they are not yet eligible for the vaccine, but the rest of the kids competing in livestock competitions have to.
 McKenzie Luna, 18, has been competing for about six years now, but she is choosing to sit out of this year’s fair instead of getting vaccinated.
 “It is not something I would do for any other reason, so it is not something I would do just to attend the state fair,” Luna said.

 Some Republican lawmakers are urging the governor to remove the mandatory vaccination for children at the fair.
 Right now, Pfizer is the only vaccine available to kids which requires two doses a minimum of 21 days apart.
 Wednesday marked 21 days from the fair.
 Sen. Crystal Diamond said that is too short of notice.
 “Some concerns of exhibitors even willing to get vaccinated point out that there is not even enough time to complete two-dose cycle so they are completely left out of the process after working all year,” Diamond said.